xLightsSequencer/xLights/README.txt

          Background chunks to change the plasma effect.
    -- bug (gil) * Fix crash if deleting a timing in new sequence wizards.
 Fixes #372.
          this bug was actually fixed in 3.2.11
-   -- enh (chrisD) * Implement issue #237 - Enhancement request: Media file missing,
+   -- enh (cjd) * Implement issue #237 - Enhancement request: Media file missing,
          prompt for user input
-   -- enh (chrisD) * Implement issue #367 - Enhancement: Add .out file type
+   -- enh (cjd) * Implement issue #367 - Enhancement: Add .out file type
          to Glediator file search
 4.2.11  Sep 20, 2015
    -- enh(sean) New effect Plasma.
 Access this through butterfly.
 Select Style 6,7,8 or 9